999 Cheap Plant-Based Meals You Can Make in 15 Minutes

 - Raw apple cider vinegar or miso (non-GMO): These are great additions for extra flavoring.
 Make sure you don’t cook them—these fermented foods have lots of amazing benefits for your gut health, and the living enzymes that provide those perks can be killed off if heated.
 You’ll still get the flavor, if that’s what you want, but not the health benefits.

 How to Cook Without a Recipe—Even Easier!

 Now, to make it even easier for you, I have a free GIFT!

 [Don’t want to print?
-Let me do it for you!
+Let me do it for you, and laminate it to last!
 This “cheatsheet” is now included in my Genius Guides, half off while supplies last–just $14.95!]

 Robyn Openshaw, MSW, is the bestselling author of The Green Smoothies Diet, 12 Steps to Whole Foods, and 2017’s #1 Amazon Bestseller and USA Today Bestseller, Vibe.
 Learn more about how to make the journey painless, from the nutrient-scarce Standard American Diet, to a whole-foods diet, in her free video masterclass 12 Steps to Whole Foods.

 Disclaimer: This article may contain affiliate links, which allow you to support our mission without costing you extra.